-Scientists scanned the brains of both the meditators and non-meditators and found significant differences in the participants brains.
-Meditators showed reduction of gray matter in the “amygdala,” the area of the brain responsible for anxiety and stress, and an increase of gray matter in the “hippocampus,” the area of the brain responsible for memory and learning.
+During the study, scientists scanned the brains of meditators and non-meditators and found significant differences in the participants brains.
+Meditators showed reduction of gray matter in the amygdala, the area of the brain responsible for anxiety and stress, and an increase of gray matter in the hippocampus, the area of the brain responsible for memory and learning.
 In contrast, the non-meditators showed no changes.
 Previous studies also found that meditation can reduce heart attacks and blood pressure, and help us focus for longer periods of time.